Related Article: CBTC Implementation: A review

 For the average commuter on the North South and East West Lines, the CBTC signalling system may offer no difference to the commuting experience.
 However, when guided by the CBTC signalling system, trains will operate more smoothly with less need for abrupt stops along the line when there is a slower moving train in front.
 The braking profile when approaching a station will be similar to other CBTC-fitted driverless lines (North East, Circle and Downtown lines), smoothly braking to a low speed, coasting for a short distance then finally braking again to line up precisely with the Platform Screen Doors.

 Additionally, doors will close automatically under the CBTC signalling system.
-SMRT has put up notices and billboards within NSEWL stations, reminding commuters not to rush for the train after the “Doors are closing” chime is heard.
+During the CBTC rollout, SMRT had put up notices and billboards within NSEWL stations, reminding commuters not to rush for the train after the “Doors are closing” chime is heard.

 North South Line Implementation

 The system is expected to be fully commissioned by March 2018.